jthomperoo/chalog/README.md

     	the directory for storing the changelog files (default ".changelog") -out string
-    	the changelog file to output to (default "CHANGELOG.md") -repo string
+    	the changelog file to output to (default "CHANGELOG.md") -preamble string
+    	path to a file containing the preamble to insert at the start of the changelog -repo string
     	the repository base url, include the protocol (http/https) -target string